slsa-framework/slsa/docs/spec/v1.0/about.md

 ## What is SLSA?

-SLSA is a set of incrementally adoptable guidelines for supply-chain security, established by industry consensus.
+SLSA is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
 The specification set by SLSA is useful for both software producers and consumers: producers can follow SLSA's guidelines to make their software supply chain more secure, and consumers can use SLSA to make